pdf-raku/PDF-ISO_32000-raku/README.md

 ### Building this module

+The companion git repository git@github.com:pdf-raku/PDF-ISO_32000-Builder-raku.git is used to build this module.
+It will be cloned automatically.
+Please check this module's META6.json for any missing dependencies.

 Note that the `META6.json` and `README.md` are generated.
 Any edits the these files should be made to the sources `src/META6.in` and `src/README.in`, before building.